Skip to main content

 ReviewingReviewing & Understanding Your Financial Aid Offer

-When we receive your FAFSA from the Department of Education, we evaluate your eligibility for federal, state, and institutional aid programs.
+When we receive your FAFSA from the Department of Education, we evaluate your eligibility for federal, state and institutional aid programs.

 And remember, you'll be responsible for paying back any student loans you take, even if you don't complete your degree.
 That's why it's important to borrow responsibly — keeping in mind that you don't need take out loans for the full amount you're approved for.
-Talk to your SFS team to learn more.
+Talk to the SFS team to learn more.

 Academic ProgressStandards of Satisfactory Academic Progress for Financial Aid